 The Sacrament of Baptism is the first step in a lifelong journey of commitment and discipleship.
-Parents and Godparents are required to participate in the Baptismal Preparation Class and complete the Baptismal Form at this session.
-Please contact Patsy Krenek 979-335-4071 to register for this class.
+Parents and Godparents are required to participate in the Baptismal Preparation Class.
+Contact Patsy Krenek for additional information and/or to register at 979-335-4071 or register online.
+Classes are offered on the 3rd Monday of January, April, July and October.
+All Classes begin at 7:00 pm in the Religious Education Building.

 Marriage is one of the seven Sacraments celebrated within the Catholic Church.
 Every aspect of the ceremony should reflect the dignity a Sacrament deserves: dresses, music, decorations and other details.
 Couples spend much time selecting a reception hall, food, band, invitation, dresses and suits, invitations, cake flavors and design, photographer, videographer, gift registry, etc. Spiritual preparation is even more important.
 Remember, “A wedding is a day but a marriage is a lifetime!”